UofT-DSI/shell/04-instructors/lessons/markdown/unix_slides.md

 ### rm

 To remove files we use the command `rm`.
-Because we're now deleting files, it's important that you're sure of what you're deleting because **there is no way to undo**.
+Because we're now deleting files, it's important that you're sure of what you're deleting because there is no way to undo.
 Fortunately!! there are ways to do this.

 ```